4 SPOOKILY HEALTHY HALLOWEEN RECIPES

 CHOCOLATE COATED STRAWBERRY SPIDERS

 The combination of strawberries and chocolates is always a winner!
-Easily converted into a healthy Halloween treat that will be loved by both kids and the adults!
+Easily converted into a healthy Halloween treat that will be loved by both kids and adults!

 - 1 punnet of strawberries